 Schools are not allowed the use of credit cards and overdrafts, which are regarded as borrowing, however debit and charge cards are permitted (2.19).
-Schools may not enter into a 'finance lease' or 'hire-purchase' unless the written permission of the Secretary of State has been obtained, since these are classified as borrowing.

 However, they may use government approved procurement cards, as these cards can be a useful means of facilitating electronic purchase.